 The same calculations will be made based on this new situation.
-In the table, you can compare a single keyword's forecasted performance next to the for the current performance.
+In the table, you can compare a single keyword's forecasted performance next to the current performance.

 Likewise, the increase in performance can be viewed from a high-level overview at the top of the page.

-In addition to the assumptions listed above, you can change additional factors that the forecast is based upon.
+In addition to the above assumptions, you can update other factors that the forecast is based on.

-By default, ROI Forecasting uses ranking data from the most recent available date.
-If desired, you can also choose a different date with the Reference Date picker too:
+By default, ROI Forecasting uses ranking data from the most recent available data.
+You can also choose a different date with the Reference Date picker too:

-Results of the forecasted report can be vastly different for different search engine you've chosen to run calculations for.
-Use the Search Engine dropdown to make sure you are running forecasts for the correct one:
+Results of the forecasted report can be vastly different for the different search engines you've chosen to run calculations for.
+All search engines added for this campaign are available to be viewed on this report.

 Tags are one of the most powerful ways to segment your keywords.
 In this report you can filter by one or more tags to see only the set of keywords you're interested in.